How to Tell Your Parents You Want a Nose Job

 I’m a teenager, and I want to get a nose job.
 Can a teenager get a nose job?

 A teenager may qualify for a nose job.
 To determine if a teen is eligible for nose surgery, Dr. Azizzadeh requests a patient consultation.
-At this time, he analyzes a teen’s facial features and medical history and learns about his or her nose surgery goals.
+At this point, he analyzes a teen’s facial features and medical history and learns about their nose surgery goals.
 If Dr. Azizzadeh determines a teen qualifies for rhinoplasty surgery, he then develops a personalized treatment plan.
-Dr. Azizzadeh also discusses this treatment plan with a teen and his or her parents.
+Dr. Azizzadeh also discusses this treatment plan with a teen and their parents.

 What is the youngest age you can get a nose job?

 Teenage girls may qualify for a nose job as early as 15 or 16 years old, while teen boys may be eligible for nose surgery as early as 16 or 17 years old.
-Teen rhinoplasty should only be performed after a patient has stopped growing.
-If a teen’s nasal anatomy has not yet fully developed, he or she is ineligible for rhinoplasty surgery.
+Rhinoplasty for teens should only be performed after a patient has stopped growing.
+If a teen’s nasal anatomy has not yet fully developed, he or she is ineligible for surgery.

 How long does a nose job last?

-A nose job is intended to last a lifetime, but several factors may impact the long-term results of rhinoplasty surgery.
+A nose job is intended to last a lifetime, but several factors impact the long-term results of surgery.
 For example, if too much tissue is removed during a nose surgery, a patient may ultimately experience nasal drooping or collapse.
-Additionally, as a person ages, the nose and other facial features may change accordingly.
+In addition, as a person ages, the nose and other facial features can change accordingly.

-By working with Dr. Azizzadeh, an individual can achieve the optimal nose surgery treatment results.
+By working with Dr. Azizzadeh, a teen can achieve the optimal nose surgery treatment results.
 Dr. Azizzadeh develops a custom treatment strategy for each rhinoplasty patient, and his holistic approach to nose surgery differentiates him from other facial plastic and reconstructive surgeons.
 Also, Dr. Azizzadeh collaborates with a patient throughout the nose surgery process.
-And if a patient ever has nose surgery concerns or questions, Dr. Azizzadeh is ready to respond to them right away.
+If a patient has nose surgery concerns or questions, Dr. Azizzadeh is ready to respond to them right away.

 Is nose surgery painful?

-Rhinoplasty patients will receive anesthesia prior to surgery; this helps a patient minimize pain and discomfort immediately after the surgery.
-However, nose surgery patients sometimes experience fatigue from anesthesia in the first few days after treatment.
-They may also experience bruising and swelling around the nose at this time.
+Nose surgery patients will receive anesthesia prior to their procedure; this helps a patient minimize pain and discomfort immediately after treatment.
+However, patients sometimes experience fatigue from anesthesia in the first few days after treatment.
+They can also experience bruising and swelling around the nose at this time.

-Dr. Azizzadeh helps a rhinoplasty patient establish realistic treatment expectations.
-He offers insights into what to expect following nose surgery, ensuring a patient can take the necessary steps to limit pain and speed up his or her recovery.
+Dr. Azizzadeh takes precautions to limit pain during surgery.
+He provides instructions to help patients combat pain and other side effects after treatment.
+Plus, Dr. Azizzadeh offers insights into what to expect following nose surgery, so his patient can take the necessary steps to limit pain and speed up their recovery.